 NATO battlegroups in Baltic nations and Poland fully operational

 NATO’s four multinational battlegroups in Estonia, Latvia, Lithuania and Poland are now fully operational.
-This milestone comes after the Canadian-led battlegroup based at Camp Ādaži in Latvia became the fourth battlegroup to complete its Certification Exercise.
+This milestone comes after the Canadian-led battlegroup based at Camp Ādaži in Latvia became the fourth battlegroup to complete its Certification Exercise.<!IoRangePreExecute>

 In response to a changed security environment, Allied leaders decided at the Warsaw Summit in 2016 to enhance NATO’s military presence in the eastern part of the Alliance.
 Since then, four multinational battlegroups totaling approximately 4,500 troops have deployed to the Baltic nations and Poland.
 Canada leads the battlegroup in Latvia, with contributions by Albania, Italy, Poland, Slovenia and Spain.
 Germany leads the battlegroup in Lithuania, with contributions by Belgium, Luxembourg, the Netherlands and Norway.
 The United Kingdom leads the battlegroup in Estonia, with contributions by France.
 The United States leads the battlegroup in Poland, with contributions by Romania and the UK.